2 Days Around the Ring of Kerry: Things to Do in Killarney

 Kerry Bog Village

-Your first stop is the Kerry Bog Village, which technically is an optional part of the tour since an additional €7 entrance fee is charged here.
-This outdoor museum provides a glimpse into the lives of the Irish people during the 18th and 19th centuries, particularly those living in rural areas during the Great Famine.
-It offers an authentic representation of a period village, including thatched cottages, furnishings, and tools.
+The first stop is the Kerry Bog Village, which is technically an optional part of the tour since an additional €7 entrance fee is charged here.
+This outdoor museum provides a glimpse into the rural lives of the Irish during the 18th and 19th centuries, particularly during the Great Famine.
+An authentic period village, each thatched cottage is defined by a fictional inhabitant, with the interior furnishings reflecting how they would have lived based on their role.

 A statue of a majestic goat standing on rocks beside a white cottage in the Irish countryside of Killarney.